 - Resume strenuous activities: 4 weeks

 How long after blepharoplasty do you see results?

 You will see a noticeable difference in the shape of your eyelids soon after surgery.
 However, improvement will become even more apparent after 2 weeks when most of the swelling has resolved.
-In some cases it may take up to a couple of months for all of the swelling to resolve.
+In some cases, it may take up to a couple of months for all the swelling to resolve.

 Does eyelid surgery leave scars?